 Valentino looked a bit pale around the edges, but not angry anymore.
 Not like anything.
 He and Vanth exchanged looks, mirroring blank emptiness at each other.
 Valentino bowed as deeply as last night.
 Vanth averted his eyes, as if he feared he'd fall asleep.

-We crossed the empty streets: Valentino striding ahead and walking his motorcycle, Vanth bringing up the rearguard—my bundle hanging from his arm, looking like he simply happened to be headed in the same direction as both of us—and me in the middle.
-Though we didn’t meet anybody on the way, I didn’t doubt someone—more like several someones—had seen us pass by from behind their curtains, and gossip would start running before the sun was down.
+Though we didn’t meet anybody on the way, I didn’t doubt someone—more like several someones—had seen us pass by from behind their curtains, and the gossip would run before the sun was down.

 That left me thinking of the one thing I was really trying to avoid considering.
 What in every hell were the Tekitekis attempting?
 You didn’t attack a guard as a joke.
-If you had to do that, you made sure they were dead before you walked away.
-Else you’d be dead before long.
-So they’d seen a white-and-gold uniform and most likely decided it was time for payback.
-In the name of a relative, or a friend, or several.
-Or themselves.
-Maybe it was hypocritical of me to excoriate them in my mind, seeing how I was going to kill the Megarchon herself, but at least they could’ve waited for me to leave town.
+If you had to do that, you made sure they were dead before you walked away, and that there were no witnesses.

 I thought of the dead guard with a dog’s head.
-The one they blamed on the Rainbow Snakes.
+The one blamed on the Rainbow Snakes.
 I really doubted the people who did it had been caught.
 After all, we hadn’t heard a single word about it in the news.
-The Protectorate is as quick to trumpet is successes as to hide its failures.
+The Protectorate is as quick to trumpet its successes as to hide its failures.

 And now—now the cracks were getting bigger.
 I couldn’t be the only one who’d noticed.
 Maybe those Tekitekis had noticed it, too.
 Maybe other people had.